bradwarrum/CS307/api/APIInventory.md

 # Inventory Management
 ##Link a UPC to a Household<br>
+#####This request now requires a version number to execute, due to inconsistencies that arose with shopping list data
 Linking a UPC to a household will set up the description and unit type for that UPC and household only.
 If the UPC is not linked to the household a new record will be created.
 If the UPC is already linked, the description and unit name will be updated in the database.<p>